KLEPTOROTH/gw2augmentationcalculator/README.md

 Guild Wars 2 Augmentation Calculator
-A web application to help Guild Wars 2 players calculate the material and gold cost for Mighty, Abyssal, and Mists Attunement Fractal Augmentations.
+A web application to help Guild Wars 2 players calculate the material cost for Mists Attunements.

 Table of Contents
 About The Project